 On 13 July 2021, the Australian Government opened consultation on options for regulatory reforms and voluntary incentives to strengthen the cyber security of Australia’s digital economy.
 Submissions to the discussion paper,

 Strengthening Australia’s cyber security regulations and incentives, closed on 27 August 2021.

 Submissions to the discussion paper can be viewed below.

 Why Government considered cyber security reforms

-The Government is considering stronger cyber security regulations and incentives to support a growing digital economy and respond to a growing threat environment, particularly ransomware.
+The Government considered stronger cyber security regulations and incentives to support a growing digital economy and respond to a growing threat environment, particularly ransomware.

 This work formed part of Australia’s Cyber Security Strategy 2020 and also responded to recommendations of the 2020 Cyber Security Strategy Industry Advisory Panel.